apache/beam/website/www/site/content/en/documentation/programming-guide.md

 **Figure 5:** `GroupByKey` and `ParDo` with windowing, on a bounded collection.

-As before, the pipeline creates a bounded `PCollection` of key/value pairs.
+As before, the pipeline creates a bounded `PCollection` of file lines.
 We then set a [windowing function](#setting-your-pcollections-windowing-function) for that `PCollection`.
 The `GroupByKey` transform groups the elements of the `PCollection` by both key and window, based on the windowing function.
 The